SIS Users Do

 - Shred all documents that have student information

-- Have students write down their Social Security number on paper rather than stating it "aloud" if others are present and in earshot (give paper back to student when done)
+- Have students write protected academic record information, such as a student ID number or any other identifier, on paper rather than stating it "aloud" if others are present and in earshot (give paper back to student when done)

 - Keep voices down when discussing private student issues when others are present